hlucey/third-party/cis5-iam.md

 ## Derive your IAM redirect URI
 {: #redirect-uri}

 When you define your service in the resource management console, you generate a Client ID, but note that you likely don't have a Redirect URI at the time.
 A Client ID that is set to false is created by IAM.
-Until you return to the resource management console with your Redirect URI, you won't have a true Client ID.
+You must return to the resource management console with your Redirect URI to get a true Client ID.

 The good news is that in the previous development step, you developed an OSB and hosted it (You probably saw IAM values in the sample broker code).
-The `redirect_uri` is usually the host url where the app lives with some additional url that can handle the authentication/authorization.
+The `redirect_uri` is usually the host url where the app lives with some additional url that can handle the authentication or authorization.

  The following examples show redirect URIs: